-A DAM provides an effective, streamlined way to manage your digital assets.
+A DAM (digital asset management system) provides an effective, streamlined way to manage your digital assets.
 Many companies begin by using a tool like Dropbox, but then find they need much greater functionality.
 So they upgrade to a DAM that services the needs of their organisation.

 But is your DAM future-proofed?
-It goes without saying that it needs to be cloud-based, but are there other elements of your DAM that could be showing signs of needing mouth-to-mouth resuscitation?
+It goes without saying that it needs to be cloud-based, but are there other elements of your digital asset management system that could be showing signs of needing mouth-to-mouth resuscitation?

 Here are three of the key considerations when assessing if your DAM will stand the test of time.